ICE9-Robotics/ice9_ugi_basestation/README.md

 ./install_basestation.sh
 ```

-# Launch the base station software
+# Run
-On your desktop, you should see "Unitree Basestation" with an ICE9 logo:
+On your desktop, you should see the "Unitree Basestation" software:

 [<img src="doc/basestation_software_on_desktop.png"/>](ice9_logo)